-9.13 Protocol: \HiSky
+11.20 Protocol: HiSky

 The HiSky protocol is used to control HiSky brand models along with the WLToys v922 v955 models.
-NOTE: This protocol requires the addition of a 'NRF24L01' hardware module to function.
+NOTE: This protocol requires the addition of an 'NRF24L01' hardware module to function.
 See the following document for more information: